-Eligibility for EHVs is limited to individuals and families who are (1) fleeing, or attempting to flee, domestic violence, dating violence, sexual assault, stalking or human trafficking; (2) homeless; (3) at risk of homelessness; or (4) recently homeless and for whom providing rental assistance will prevent the family's homelessness or having high risk of housing instability.
+Eligibility for EHVs is limited to individuals and families who are: (1) fleeing, or attempting to flee, domestic violence, dating violence, sexual assault, stalking or human trafficking (VAWA violence/abuse) (See Chapter 2 part IV for policy on VAWA protections and remedies); (2) homeless; (3) at risk of homelessness; or (4) recently homeless and for whom providing rental assistance will prevent the family's homelessness or having high risk of housing instability.
 After September 30, 2023, a PHA may not reissue any previously leased EHV, regardless of when the assistance for the formerly assisted family ends or ended.